 Our Sacred Wall

-On July 3, 1863 Robert E.Lee's Confederate army launched a mighty assault on the centre of
+On July 3, 1863 Robert E.Lee's Confederate army launched a mighty assault on the centre of the

-a short wall of stone and rail.
+short wall of stone and rail.
 This location has become special to those of us who reenact with the

 regiment.
 Rarely do our members visit the Gettysburg region without stopping at the 69th